ekala-project/ekapkgs-roadmap/README.md

   - Targeting "development and deployment" scenarios
   - Provides the stdenv.mkDerivations (e.g. buildPythonPackage) helpers
   - Provides a few thousand of the most common development dependencies
-    - Desire here is to provide the 20% of packages which are used 80% of the time.
+    - Desire here is to provide the 20% of packages which are used 80% of the time
-  - Bootstrap language ecosystem package sets.
+  - Bootstrap language ecosystem package sets
   - Contains maintainer information
 - [ ] Language package sets:
   - Contain a top-level overlay and `overrideScope` of the package set with richer set of packages